natarajan-chidambaram/BESSER-Agentic-Framework/docs/source/wiki/db/monitoring_db.rst

 of the followed paths within the agent's state machine.

 Each transition contains the source and destination state names and the name of the event that triggered it.
-For some predefined events of BBF, some additional information is stored in the *info* column:
+For some predefined events of BAF, some additional information is stored in the *info* column:

 - :any:`intent_matching <besser.agent.library.event.event_library.intent_matched>`:
   the name of the matched intent is stored.